NeKoRoSYS/Portfolio/README.md

 # Portfolio V2

 ## Background
 Originally built with Vite and hosted on GitHub pages, I decided to take the opportunity to migrate this project to Vercel so I could utilize the Next.js package.
 The platform wasn't exactly the issue, though.
-It's just that the old version had a messy codebase written by someone who didn't really have any idea how React, Tailwind, and TypeScript works (me :P).
+(To be honest, `nekorosys.vercel.app` just sounds better than `nekorosys.github.io`.
+But that's not the entire point of this project) It's just that the old version had a messy codebase written by someone who didn't really have any idea how React, Tailwind, and TypeScript works (me :P).
 After gaining enough extensive knowledge on the tech stack in question, I decided to make the website my own and rewrite everything from scratch; with modularity, consistency, and layout responsiveness in mind!

 ## Tech Stack
 - Vercel - Hosting